Boston Red Sox was one of the founding teams of the then new American League of Professional baseball in 1901.

 City Landmarks and Tourist Items:

-History of our Nation seems to have originated from Boston home of the Red Sox and near to the bithplace of our country.
+History of our Nation seems to have originated from Fenway Park in Boston home of the Boston Red Sox and near to the bithplace of our country.

 Boston Harbor site of the Boston Tea Party.
-The birthplace and home town of The Adams Clan and Paul Revere.
+The birthplace and home town of The Adams Clan and Paul Revereand Boston Red Sox.

 Most famous landmark is old North Church where the warning lantern or lanterns were to be hoisted to signal if the British were coming by Land or by Sea.

-Return to the Top of this Page: Boston Red Sox
+Return to Top of the Page: Boston Red Sox and Fenway Park

 Batter Up----Let's Play Ball....